-I see this as a ‘working document’ rather than a finished piece, because it seems to keep evolving.
-It wasn’t easy to turn my back on years of training and emotional investment, but as I keep learning about myself and expanding into who I truly am, my decisions make more and more sense.
-Insights come to fruition, having perhaps been buried for a number of years.
+I see this as a ‘Living Document’ because it seems to keep evolving.
+As I keep learning about myself and expanding into who I truly am, my decisions make more sense.
+Insights come to fruition, having been buried for a number of years.

 As far as possible, I’ve tried to describe the decision based on my internal landscape, instead of blaming external circumstances.
 I hope anyone who resonates with my story will benefit from reading it as much as I have from writing it 🙂

 I’ve always been described as ‘quiet’ and ‘reserved’.
 As a teenager, I often felt like the odd one out, leading me to explore my inner world and develop a love of learning.